ubermanu/magefront/README.md

 ## Install

-Install the package at the root level of your website:
+Install the package at the root level of your project:

     npm install magefront